-- i. introduce students to the stakeholder theory, definition of quality, quality management and quality improvement; - ii. analyze ISO 9001 Certification and its relation with procurement; - iii. illustrate how to measure customer satisfaction; - iv. introduce students to quality inspections; - v. introduce students to EFQM Excellence; - vi. explore the connections between green procurement, management tools, sustainability and environmental policy instruments; - vii. describe what is green public procurements, its main drivers and befits, the main drawbacks experienced by public officers, and how a green tender can be designed according to the European legislation; - viii. describe the functioning of an environmental management system and how it can be used as environmental criteria in a green tender; - ix. explore the role of life cycle perspective and ecolabels.
+Moreover the module will introduce to a clear vision of sustainable procurement, explore the connections between green procurement, management tools, sustainability and environmental policy instruments; Describe what is green public procurements, its main drivers and benefits, the main drawbacks experienced by public officers, and how a green tender can be designed according to the European legislation; Describe the functioning of an environmental management system and how it can be used as an environmental criteria in a green tender; explore the role of life cycle perspective and ecolabels.
+Explain the role of procurement in Creating Shared Value perspective.

-Upon completion of this course, students will be familiar with quality management and environmental management systems, sustainable considerations in public procurement, the concept of life cycle costs and ecolabels.
+Course result: Upon completion of this course students will be familiar with environmental definitions, concepts and management systems, sustainable considerations in public procurement, the concept of life cycle costs and ecolabels.